A simple online Daily Prayer

 While the psalms and short readings are changed on a two-, three- or four-week rotation, all the texts change when the Season of the Church Year changes.
 Currently the days of the week posted are for:

-DAILY PRAYER: THROUGH THE YEAR
+DAILY PRAYER: THE SEASON OF EASTER

 This is a simple form of "Daily Prayer - a form of praise and prayer for use at any time of the day" compiled by Bruce Carlin and Tom Jamieson.
 That publication by DLT in 2002 is the fruit of a project on 'lay-friendly' structured prayer sponsored by the Diocese of Durham Liturgical Committee.